Icefields Parkway – Hikes and Highlights

 Icefields Parkway Hikes: Johnston Canyon

 This is another really fun (and super popular walk) that you can do on the way to Banff!
 We actually came back a couple of days later to re-walk up to Johnston Canyon as we loved it so much the first time we visited.
-It is 5.4 km round trip to the upper falls, with 120m elevation gain.
+It is 5.4 km hike to the upper falls, with 120m elevation gain.

 In the springtime, the waterfalls were covered in ice, and so were most of the footpaths.
 Bring microspikes, or be ready to slide your way along the ice.